 Tibial Plateau Fracture

-For fractures that have not shifted, surgery may not be needed.
-The most common non-surgical treatment is a short leg, non-weight bearing cast or a hinged knee brace, combined with physical therapy and rest.
-Fractures that have shifted require surgery
+Surgery is often avoidable in fractures that have not shifted.
+Non-surgical treatments include non-weight bearing casts or hinged knee braces, along with physical therapy and rest.
+Fractures that have shifted will require surgery.